spiceai/docs/spiceaidocs/docs/components/data-accelerators/duckdb.md

 The DuckDB accelerator can be configured by providing the following `params`:

 - `duckdb_file`: The name for the file to back the DuckDB database.
 If the file does not exist, it will be created.
 Only applies if `mode` is `file`.
+Must reference a file in the current working directory.

 Configuration `params` are provided in the `acceleration` section for a data store.
 Other common `acceleration` fields can be configured for DuckDB, see see [datasets](/reference/spicepod/datasets.md).